In Summary

-• Female hair loss is pathophysiologically distinct from male pattern loss — it is diffuse rather than patterned, driven by a different hormonal architecture, and substantially more sensitive to systemic factors including thyroid function, iron status, and constitutional depletion.
+- Female hair loss is pathophysiologically distinct from male pattern loss — it is diffuse rather than patterned, driven by a different hormonal architecture, and more sensitive to systemic factors including thyroid function, iron status, and constitutional depletion.

-• Post-partum hair loss is almost always a telogen effluvium rather than permanent follicle loss; but the constitutional depletion of pregnancy and delivery, if not adequately restored, can convert a self-limiting shed into a more persistent thinning.
+- Post-partum hair loss is almost always a telogen effluvium rather than permanent follicle loss; but the constitutional depletion of pregnancy and delivery, if not adequately restored, can turn a self-limiting shed into more persistent thinning.

-• From a Korean medicine perspective, female hair loss is predominantly a blood and Yin matter rather than a Yang and Kidney Jing matter — a distinction with direct treatment implications that the male framework does not address.
+- From a Korean medicine perspective, female hair loss is predominantly a Blood and Yin matter rather than a Yang and Kidney Jing matter — but the first step remains conventional evaluation of thyroid function and iron status.

 This essay closes the hair series with a focus on the specifically female dimensions of the clinical picture, drawing on both the physiological understanding I have outlined in previous essays and the constitutional framework that Korean medicine brings to what is, for many women, a deeply distressing and poorly understood condition.